 • Making or defending a costs application

-• Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties)
+• Complex preliminary issues such as whether the claimant is an employee or worker (if this is not agreed by the parties)

 • The number of witnesses and documents